 The Action Plan focuses on three main strands:

 The implementation of the Action Plan is a key part of the EU Internal Security Strategy in Action.
 A review of the Action Plan was undertaken in 2012.
 An overview of its implementation by the Member States and EU bodies is provided in the 2012 Progress Report on the Implementation of the EU CBRN Action Plan [132 KB] .
 The report also underlined the importance of developing a more strategic and overarching approach to CBRN and explosives (E) policies.
-In November 2012, draft Council conclusions on the new CBRNE Agenda .
+In November 2012, draft Council conclusions started a discussion on the new CBRNE Agenda .
 At the same time we see more and more deliverables coming from actions launched within the framework of the Action Plan, e.g. a CBRN Glossary [753 KB] .
 The European Commission's intention is to use the Glossary in order to achieve a common understanding of terms related to CBRN area.
 The Glossary is to be used not only in the European Union, but also outside its borders, e.g. during the implementation of the EU CBRN Risk Mitigation Centres of Excellence Initiative.

 In order to assist the Commission in its tasks, a CBRN Advisory Group was established in 2010, with a composition similar to that of the CBRN Task Force.
 The Advisory Group also meets in sub-groups on B, C and RN related issues respectively.
 Subgroups and workshops are also set up ad hoc to focus on different topics and themes of interest such a group on developing scenarios, workshop on insider threats, etc. In addition, the Commission has developed an EU CBRN Resilience Programme to improve CBRN work within the framework of the Civil Protection Mechanism.
 Its objective is to ensure better links between different civil protection activities in the field of CBRN and to tackle identified gaps in a coherent way.